-Read d each statement and fill in the blanks.
-1. To be considered an acincome of \$ nust have a net worth of or annua 2.
-A qualified institutional buyer cannot be a and must own and i nvest a minimum of · 3.
-An issuer may hire an to assist in selling its securities publicly to rais se capital.
-4. The market is where issuers raise money by selling securities to the public.
-5. The market is where the trading of existing securities between investors occurs.
-6. is considered a registered exchange e with an unlimited number of mar ket makers.
-7. execute trades for the stand ready to buy or sell se irm or the firm's clients. ecurities at their quoted prices, whi ile 8 A transaction executed directly between two institutions is considered a market trade
+Read each statement and fill in the blanks.

+1. To be considered an accredit income of \$ nust have a net worth of or annua 2.
+A qualified institutional buyer cannot be a and must own and inv est a minimum of 3.
+An issuer may hire an to assist in selling its securities publicly to raise capital.
+4. .
+The market is where issuers raise money by selling securities to the public. lic.
+5. .
+The market is where the trading of existing securities between investors occurs. rs occurs.
+6. is consid ered a registered exchang e with an unlimited number of marke et makers.
+7. s tand ready to buy or sell se ecurities at their quoted prices, while , execute trades for the firm or the firm's clients.
+8 A transaction executed direct v between two institutions is considered a market trade